-DefaultIt marks the current node with all its child nodes.
-In case of reused rule set, it selectsselection (using only the mouse)all instances.
-In the Triggering pane, all nodes down the triggering chains are checked.
+It marks the current node with all its child nodes.
+In case of reused rule set, it selects selection (using all instances.
+In the Triggering pane, all nodes down the triggering chains are

 Check a rule to make it a candidate for batch processing.
 Check a rule set to select all rules in it.
 Check a business function to select all the rule sets and rules in it.